hahnyuan/ASVD4LLM/README.md

 # usage

+You can use the following command to run the ASVD.
+This will take several hours to generate the sensitivity of each layer.
+The sensitivity will be saved in the cache file.
+The time will be reduced to several minutes if you use the cache file.

 ```
 usage: asvd.py [-h] [--model_id MODEL_ID] [--ppl_target PPL_TARGET] [--param_ratio_target PARAM_RATIO_TARGET] [--act_aware] [--alpha ALPHA] [--n_calib_samples N_CALIB_SAMPLES] [--calib_dataset {wikitext2,c4,ptb}]
                [--scaling_method {abs_mean,abs_max,fisher}] [--use_cache]